BY-LAWS Of The CLAN MacKENZIE SOCIETY In The UNITED STATES, Inc

-Section 6.1 ELECTIONS In March of each election year, the Tulach Ard will publish a request that all individuals desiring to be considered for nomination to an office and all members desiring to propose an individual submit the name and a brief statement supporting the prospective nomination to the President on or before 15 April.
-If a member proposes another member for office the proposed member’s consent must be secured.
+Section 6.1 ELECTIONS In March of each election year, the Nomination Committee will direct the Tulach Ard to publish a request that all individuals desiring to be considered for nomination to an office and all members desiring to propose an individual, submit the name and a brief statement supporting the prospective nomination to the Nomination Committee on or before 15 April.
+If a member proposes another member for office, the proposed member’s consent must be secured by the Nomination Committee.
 Any member proposed for elective office must have been a member of the Society for at least four (4) years and a Commissioner for at least two (2) years.
-For the office of President if the individual does not possess the name Mackenzie, or one of its recognized Septs, that individual may be asked to state to the nomination committee their relationship.
+For the office of President if the individual does not possess the name MacKenzie, or one of its recognized Septs, that individual may be asked to state to the Nomination committee their relationship to the Clan MacKenzie.

 ARTICLE VII - GENERAL PROVISIONS

 Section 7.3 FINANCES The Treasurer, with input from the Board of Directors, Regional Vice Presidents and officers will prepare an annual budget in September of each year as outlined in Section 7.2.
-That budget shall be presented to the Board of Directors no later than the first day of October.
-The Treasurer shall disburse funds in strict accordance of these by-laws and the approved budget.
-All requests for reimbursement of expenditures not included in the approved budget must be approved by the Board of Directors prior to payment by the Treasurer.
+That budget shall be presented to the Board of Directors for approval no later than the first day of October.
+The Treasurer shall disburse funds in strict accordance with these by-laws and the approved budget.
+All requests for reimbursement of expenditures not included in the approved budget must be approved in writing by the Board of Directors prior to payment by the Treasurer.